Deep Learning Enabled Semantic Communication Systems: Conclusions

 \section{Conclusions}

-In this paper, the semantic information aided end-to-end (E2E) communication system has been investigated.
-Specifically, we have proposed an E2E semantic communication system, named DeepSC, which jointly performs the semantic-channel coding for texts transmission.
-With the DeepSC, there is no restriction on the length of input texts and output symbols, and the mutual information is considered as a part of the loss function to achieve higher data rate.
-Besides, the deep transfer learning has been adopted to meet different demands in real life and speed up the training of new networks by exploiting the existing background knowledge from the pre-trained model.
+In this paper, we have proposed a semantic communication system, named DeepSC, which jointly performs the semantic-channel coding for texts transmission.
+With the DeepSC, the length of input texts and output symbols are variable, and the mutual information is considered as a part of the loss function to achieve higher data rate.
+Besides, the deep transfer learning has been adopted to meet different transmission conditions and speed up the training of new networks by exploiting the knowledge from the pre-trained model.
 Moreover, we initialized sentence similarity as a new performance metric for the semantic error, which is a measure closer to human judgement.
 The simulation results has demonstrated that the DeepSC outperforms various benchmarks, especially in the low SNR regime.
 The proposed transfer learning aided DeepSC has shown its ability to adapt to different channels and knowledge with fast convergence speed.
-Therefore, our proposed DeepSC is a good candidate for text transmission, especially in the low SNR regime.
+Therefore, our proposed DeepSC is a good candidate for text transmission, especially in the low SNR regime, which could be very useful for cases with massive number of devices to be connected with the limited spectrum resource.

+We conclude the difference between semantic communication systems and conventional communication systems into the following: \begin{enumerate} \item Different data processing domains.
+The former process data in semantic domain while the latter compress data in entropy domain. \item Different communication targets.
+The conventional communication systems focus on the exact data recovery while the semantic communication systems serve for the decisions or targets of the transmission. \item Different system designs.
+The conventional systems only design and optimize the information transmission modules, which are contained in the traditional transceiver, however, the semantic systems jointly design the whole information processing blocks from source information to final targets of applications. \end{enumerate} Following the concept of semantic communications proposed in this paper, we have developed L-DeepSC \cite{XieQ21} and DeepSC-S \cite{WengSpeech} for text and speech transmission.

 \ifCLASSOPTIONcaptionsoff

 \fi